-For many visitors to France, a major draw is the country’s centuries-old legacy of winemaking.
+For many visitors to France, a major draw is the country’s centuries-old legacy of winemaking, particularly during the wine harvest months.
 Our wine appreciation cruises through such renowned regions as Burgundy, Bordeaux, Champagne and Alsace have long been popular with oenophiles keen on an inside look into the production behind some of the world’s finest vintages.

 Though summer may be the peak cruising season for many travellers, the vineyards of France offer up delights and surprises all year round.
 As the days shorten and the vine leaves turn golden, vintners begin the age-old tradition of harvesting grapes and start the winemaking process anew.
 If you choose to cruise in the off-peak season in Autumn, you’ll be well-rewarded with a peek into one of France’s most time-honoured traditions.